aliabodaraa/angular-forms-project/projects/form-lib/README.md

 ### **Case 6: Form Array With Groups**

-If you need to create complex nested structures within the Form Array, you can define a group within the childArrayStructure.
+If you need to create complex nested structures within the Form Array, you can define a group within the childSkeleton.

 ```json
 {